parthenon-hpc-lab/athenapk/docs/turbulence.md

 ...
 ```

-Following parameters can be changed to control both the initial state
+The following parameters can be changed to control both the initial state:

 - `rho0` initial mean density
 - `p0` initial mean thermal pressure